Niyigena-Yves/alu-AirBnB_clone/README.md

-# AirBnB Clone Project Description
+# AirBnB Clone

-This project is the first step towards building a simple clone of the AirBnB web app.
-Here, we focus on creating a **command interpreter** (a console) in Python.
-The console allows us to create, update, delete, and manage objects that represent different parts of the AirBnB system (like users, places, states, etc.).
-All the data is saved in a JSON file for persistence.
+This project represents the initial phase in developing a basic replica of the AirBnB platform.
+The focus here is on constructing a command-line interface (a terminal application) using Python.
+This interface enables users to create, modify, remove, and handle objects that symbolize various components of the AirBnB ecosystem (such as users, locations, regions, etc.).
+All information is stored in a JSON file to ensure data persistence.

-The main goals of this project are to:
+The primary objectives of this project include:

-* Learn object-oriented programming in Python.
+* Mastering object-oriented programming concepts in Python.
-* Handle data serialization and deserialization (converting objects to and from JSON).
+* Managing data serialization and deserialization processes (transforming objects to and from JSON format).
-* Build a basic storage engine.
+* Developing a fundamental storage system.
-* Practice using a command-line interface.
+* Gaining experience with command-line interface implementation.

 ---

 ## The Command Interpreter

-The console works like a mini shell.
-It lets you interact with the models through simple commands.
+The console functions as a compact shell environment.
+It enables you to engage with the models using straightforward commands.

 ### How to Start